 My work investigates the intersection of architecture, sound, and computation — how spatial and sonic forms can share a standard grammar of composition and perception.
 I explore how architectural geometry, auditory experience, and algorithmic systems can be understood as part of a single multimodal continuum.

-AI-driven studies of multimodal perception, where machine learning models are trained to interpret correspondences between visual form and sound identity.
+AI-driven studies of multimodal perception, where machine learning models are trained to interpret correspondences between visual form and sound identity; and

-My practice draws from both architectural computation and generative music, using tools such as Grasshopper, Max/MSP, and custom algorithms to build environments where geometry and sound inform one another.
+My practice draws on both architectural computation and generative music, using tools such as Grasshopper, Max/MSP, and custom algorithms to build environments in which geometry and sound inform one another.
 Through these projects, I seek to develop computational frameworks that unite form, sound, and cognition — what I think of as the multimodal perception of architecture.

-I’m especially interested in research that situates design as a transmodal act — moving between dimensions, media, and sensory experience — and in contributing to broader conversations around sonic architectonics, algorithmic aesthetics, and total environments.
+I’m especially interested in research that situates design as a transmodal act—moving across dimensions, media, and sensory experience—and in contributing to broader conversations about sonic architectonics, algorithmic aesthetics, and total environments.

 Feel free to reach out to me!